Lady Meng Jiang: Variations and adaptations

 Lady Meng appears in a ballad found among the Dunhuang manuscripts, which has been translated by Arthur Waley.
 It recounts that when Qi Liang died his body was built into the wall his soul wandered "among the thorns and brambles," but spoke to his wife saying "A poor soldier under the earth will not ever forget you."

-When his wife heard this, she broke into sobbing but she did not know where in the Long Wall to look for her husband's bones.
+When his wife heard this, she broke into sobbing but she did not know where in the Great Wall to look for her husband's bones.
 But the collapse of the wall revealed so many bones that she could not tell which ones were her husband's.
 Then she bit her finger and drew blood, telling them "If this is my husband, the blood will sink deep into the bones."
 She asked the other lonely skulls if she could take a message to their families.
 All the souls of the dead then replied:

 Spring and winter for ever we lie amid the yellow sands.